morsssss/benmorss.com/content/rock-theory/birth-of-the-unjazz.md

 {{<audio "7-8">}}

 Today’s singing rappers and R&B singers use a variety of new ways to treat dissonance - either to resolve it or to simply normalize dissonances as consonances that require no resolution.
 As we see these phenomena in examples, we’ll describe each with a standard phrase.
-For clarity, we’ll put _each phrase_ in _italics_ and assign a characteristic emoji.
+For clarity, we’ll put _each phrase_ in _italics_ and assign each a characteristic emoji.
 So:

 *   ♻️ _consonant once, consonant again:_ taking a tune that’s consonant over one chord and reusing it over chords where it’s dissonant
 *   ⚖️  _stick with your scale_: using the same scale over all chords, whether it would traditionally fit or not